BDR Research Highlights

 Live imaging analysis of developing fly embryos by Lab for Morphogenetic Signaling reveal that a surprising ‘switch’-based signaling mechanism governs tissue formation.

-Two essential genes that regulate how much REM sleep we
+Two essential genes that regulate how much REM sleep we experience

 Rapid eye movement (REM) sleep is a mysterious stage of sleep in which animals dream.
 Lab for Synthetic Biology has identified a pair of genes that regulate how much REM sleep an animal experiences.